shamblett/cbor/README.md

 The Cbor package provides an RFC7049 compliant solution for both the encoding and decoding of CBOR data.

 The test suite supports the encoding and decoding examples in Appendix A of RFC7049 amongst others.
-Spcifically :-
+Specifically :-

 1. Half, Single and Double precision floats are supported.
 2. Tag based encoding is supported(table 3 of the RFC).